Charlotte Osgood Mason

-Charlotte Osgood Mason, born Charlotte Louise Van der Veer Quick (May 18, 1854, Franklin Park, New Jersey – April 15, 1946, New York City), was an American socialite and philanthropist.
+Charlotte Osgood Mason, born Charlotte Louise Van der Veer Quick (May 18, 1854, Franklin Park, New Jersey – April 15, 1946, New York City), was a white American socialite and philanthropist.
 She contributed more than $100,000 to a number of African-American artists and writers of the Harlem Renaissance, equal to more than $1 million in 2003.
 This was especially critical during the Great Depression, when foundation support declined.
 She helped young artists become established.

 Biography

 She was born Charlotte Louise Van der Veer Quick in Franklin Park, New Jersey, on May 18, 1854, to Peter Quick and Phoebe Van der Veer.
 She was brought up by her maternal grandfather, Schenck Van der Veer, whose last name she used in preference to Quick.
 She was educated privately, as was typical for upper class girls.

 Van der Veer married Rufus Osgood Mason on April 27, 1886.
 She came from a rich family and her wealth increased when she inherited the estate of her husband after his death.